Fatimaperwaiz25/Cluster-Analysis-of-STEM-Careers/Cluster-Analysis-markdown.md

 ### **Agglomerative Hierarchical Clustering**

-To perform agglomerative hierarchical clustering, first we will calculate the dissimilarity matrix using one of the agglomeration method (i.e. “complete”, “average”, “single”, “ward.D”).
+To perform agglomerative hierarchical clustering, first, we will calculate the dissimilarity matrix using one of the agglomeration methods (i.e. “complete”, “average”, “single”, “ward.D”).
 After which, we will plot the dendrograms.
 If we are interested in finding the Agglomerative coefficient, we can use the function agnes.
-Agglomerative coefficient tells the amount of clustering found in our structure.
+The agglomerative coefficient tells the amount of clustering found in our structure.
 Here we are implementing all the agglomeration methods to see which one gives the best results.